BerkeleyHCI/PolymorphicBlocks/getting-started.md

 We'll put these concepts into practice in the rest of this tutorial by building a variation of the blinky example above, then defining a custom part.

-### Setup
-Instructions for setting up the IDE and compiler are in the [setup document](setup.md).

-### Reference Document
-While this getting started guide is meant to be self-contained, you may also find the [reference document](reference.md) helpful, especially as you build designs outside this tutorial.
-The reference document includes a short overview of all the core primitives and common library elements.

 ### Hardware Description Language (HDL)
 To support user-defined computation of parameters and generator blocks, the design system is implemented as a _hardware description language_ (HDL).
 That is, blocks are "placed" or instantiated, and their ports are connected, through lines in code instead of GUI actions in a graphical schematic.